-This story was published on 16 November 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 16 November 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The 2018 NEIS Awards were recently held in Coogee, New South Wales.
 The awards recognise the outstanding successes of small businesses established with help from New Business Assistance with NEIS.